dont-fund-this/jam/.considerate.thirds/what.md

 i pass a lot of hospitals.
-1000s of rooms each. booked solid, weeks and months or double booked but i pass dramatically fewer traffic accidents
+1000s of rooms each. booked solid, weeks and months or double booked but i pass dramatically fewer traffic accidents how many times did john wick click THat clicker

+what are the average numbers of hour where someone in your family, walked to get water

+it is amazing water or flint water or. are there donuts? (that's Not a donut)

+who is watching you leave your house what did you leave behind, how long? snoops documentary on animal planet.

+bet it was not amazing water like not often or ever guessing the sidewalk was a slick as snot dirt path broken rocks thru dengue carryig inserts, both ways

+if there is anything even remotely ironically iteresting here it's that ohio and also california serial killers scare them. gozilla vs giant nope nope fuck that nope nope hornets version blows my mind